 Both spoken and unsaid; old messages drift

-Toward the shore years later, quiet and insistent as
+Toward the shore years later, quiet and insistent

 The oscillations of the lighthouse turret,